xoxinxia/Local-Powershell-C2C/README.md

 ---

 # 🌌 LoopBacker-C2
-> **A Lightweight, Dynamic PowerShell Local Command-n-Control C2 Framework for Interactive Process Emulation & Stream Sync Diagnostics.
+> **A Lightweight, Dynamic PowerShell-Based Local Command-n-Control C2 Framework for Interactive Process Emulation & Stream Sync Diagnostics.
 Basically the Console Output Handling is very robust unlike other frameworks.
 It may be used locally or within an authorized test LAN setup**

 ---